 - approving the Group’s remuneration framework; and

 - monitoring the effectiveness of corporate governance practices.

-Having regard to the current size of the Group and the nature of its activities and the composition and structure of the Board, those functions usually reserved to management for implementing the strategic objectives of the Group are the responsibility of the Board and all directors are executive directors.
+Having regard to the current size of the Group and the nature of its activities and the composition and structure of the Board, those functions usually reserved to management for implementing the strategic objectives of the Group are the responsibility of the Board.

 The Group has followed Recommendation 1.1 by establishing the functions reserved to the Board and those delegated to senior executives as disclosed above.